 If you find someone of another culture that you want to marry, and you’re not sure how your parents will feel about it, it’s important to approach the issue like the grown adults you all are.

-One sister writes, “My family had the view that Pakistani’s had no respect for women.
+“My family had the view that Pakistani’s had no respect for women.
 His family had the view that Western women did not have the same moral standard as they had.”
 While the couple was eventually able to overcome these stereotypes by living their personal truth, it took some time for their families to come around.

-She adds, “Breaking down those negative stereotypes and showing people two people from different backgrounds can have a genuine relationship […] has also been good for our families.
+“Breaking down those negative stereotypes and showing people two people from different backgrounds can have a genuine relationship […] has also been good for our families.
 [It’s opened] their eyes a bit and learn about different cultures and the fact we are still good respecting people.”

 Make a list